lanaflonPerso/Spring5/NOTES/000_Spring_Container.md

 ## Spring Cotainer
 - Understand it with Analogy with Servlet Container.
+- in a spring project can have multiple AC.
+- can load multiple xml config into a single AC.
+- light weigth container - no installion is needed, just collection of jars.

 ***
 ### Features:
 - factory of `Beans (POJO)`.
-- handles construction > life Cycle > destruction of Beans.
+- handles construction > `life Cycle` > destruction of Beans.
 - Container needs `metadata` to create Bean. `Spring-config.xml` at classPath.
 - `BeanFactory` and `ApplicationContext` - provides interface to BeanFactory to get Bean.